-- Continued his studies at Dulwich College Beijing; - In between competitions and performances, he's currently studying with Yoheved Kaplinsky and Matti Raekallio at the Juilliard School in New York, where he's the recipient of the Jerome L. Greene Fellowship.
+- school of the Central Music Conservatory in Beijing; - Continued his studies at Dulwich College Beijing; - In between competitions and performances, he's currently studying with Yoheved Kaplinsky and Matti Raekallio at the Juilliard School in New York, where he's the recipient of the Jerome L. Greene Fellowship.